liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

 * [`README.md:1`](../../../README.md): unchanged; flintlock is still backed by containerd for images.

-Rollout, following Podman's three-step pattern (survey, section 6):
+Rollout, following Podman's three-step pattern (survey, section 6; decision 4 in the requirements):

 1. This change: local store opt-in, `containerd` default, migration both ways.
 An ADR records the chosen database.
-2. A later release: switch the default to the local store for new hosts, keep the content store for hosts that already have records (the Podman "use old if present" rule), and warn on start-up.
+2. A later release: switch the default to `sqlite` for new hosts, keep the content store for hosts that already have records there (the Podman "use old if present" rule), and warn on start-up.
 3. A later release still: drop the content store backend and migrate automatically at start-up.

-Follow-up issues to open with the implementation: `flintlock-metrics` via gRPC (open question 2), snapshot records in the same store (open question 5), `flintlock-provision` option [STORE-OPS-007], store metrics [STORE-OPS-004].
+Follow-up issues to open with the implementation: the `snapshot` record kind when issue #204 lands (decision 5), the `flintlock-provision` option [STORE-OPS-007], store metrics [STORE-OPS-004].

 ## 10. Implementation order